 And on that, I have topics here because you need to spend more time understanding how audiences talk about technology.
 After all, that’s where you are going to find white space.

-If you recall, a few months ago, I talked about the supply and demand of brand relevance — which is about understanding what stories and topics are demanding the attention of your audience (in this case, it’s the specific audience) and then asking yourself if the content you are supplying to the market is meeting the demand for your audience.
+The supply and demand of audience relevance is about understanding what stories and topics are demanding the attention of your audience (in this case, it’s the specific audience) and then asking yourself if the content you are supplying to the market is meeting the demand for your audience.

-A multi-segment solid marketing strategy will ensure that you integrate your approach across all media channels.
+A multi-segment marketing strategy will ensure you integrate your approach across all media channels.

 You can only get this type of data from audience analysis.